Budapest, Europe, Hungary, Travel recommendations

 Food and Drink in Budapest: Hungarian Cuisine

 Budapest offers a variety of dining options, from traditional Hungarian cuisine to international influences.
 Typical Hungarian dishes are hearty with plenty of meat, garlic, and paprika, while desserts are often sweet.
 In addition to traditional Hungarian food, there are many international restaurants offering various cuisines.
 Recommended restaurants for typical Hungarian dishes include Dubarry and Drum Cafe.
 There are also many hidden gems for different culinary experiences, including Pizzica for Italian pizza, Toltö for sausages, and Buja for giant schnitzels.
-In addition to restaurants, there are many bakeries with delicious Hungarian pastries, and coffeehouses like Café and Gerbeaud Café offer a wide selection of cakes and pastries.
+In addition to restaurants, there are many bakeries with delicious Hungarian pastries, and coffeehouses like New York Café and Gerbeaud Café offer a wide selection of cakes and pastries.
 Hungarian drinks like wine, fruit and herb schnapps, beer, and Hungarian Melange are also popular.
 Budapest also boasts a lively bar scene, including ruin bars like Szimpla Kert and bars like 0,75 Bar and Fröccsterasz for relaxed evenings.

 History of Budapest